How to Know if Your Virtual Property Management Assistant is Working

 Having been in this business a while, this is a common question we hear: how can I know if my VA is actually working?

 When working with a virtual assistant, it's important to make sure they're actually working — especially before you pay them for hours logged to an assignment.
-After all, you don't want to be paying for hours that they're not putting in!
+After all, you don't want to pay for hours they're not putting in!

-Take time to meet with your remote assistants soon after hiring to discuss the job and your expectations.
-Whether you've hired a VA on a project-by-project basis or your new assistant has a long-term role, it's critical to establish expectations and how you'll evaluate the hours they work.
+Take time to meet with your remote assistants soon after they start on your team to discuss the job and your expectations.
+Whether you've chosen a VA on a project-by-project basis or your new assistant has a long-term role, it's critical to establish expectations and how you'll evaluate the hours they work.